topxeq/charlang/README.md

 #### Charlang as An Embedded Language in Golang

-To run a script in Golang, it must be compiled to create a `Bytecode` object then it is provided to Virtual Machine (VM).
+To run a Charlang script in Golang, it must be compiled to create a `Bytecode` object then it is provided to Virtual Machine (VM).
 Charlang has a simple optimizer enabled by default in the compiler.
 Optimizer evaluates simple expressions not having side effects to replace expressions with constant values.
 Note that, optimizer can be